nicolerg/gtex-admixture-la/README.md

 ### Merge GTEx and 1000 Genomes VCFs

-The SHAPEIT2-phased, MAF 0.01-filtered GTEx v8 WGS VCF was converted to hg19 using LiftOver for compatibility with the GRCh37 HapMap genetic map [`liftOver-hg38Tohg19.sh`](rfmix/liftOver-hg38Tohg19.sh) and 1000 Genomes hg19.
-Both 1000 Genomes (hg19) and GTEx v8 (hg19) VCFs were split into chromosome-level VCFs and `tabix` indexed.
+The SHAPEIT2-phased, MAF 0.01-filtered GTEx v8 WGS VCF was converted to hg19 using LiftOver for compatibility with the GRCh37 HapMap genetic map and hg19 1000 Genomes ([`liftOver-hg38Tohg19.sh`](rfmix/liftOver-hg38Tohg19.sh)).
+Both 1000 Genomes (hg19) and GTEx v8 (hg19) VCFs were split into chromosome-level VCFs.
+GTEx and 1000 Genomes VCFs were then merged for each chromosome.
+For the manuscript, this was done with [format-rfmix.R](rfmix/format-rfmix.R) (see [format-rfmix.sh](rfmix/format-rfmix.sh)).

+However, this merging step can be streamlined by first applying a MAF filter to the files before merging and using `bcftools` to merge the two projects.
 Here is an example of code that can be used to do this on a system with 22 cores.
 A cleaner, more efficiently parallelized version in the form of a [Snakemake pipeline](https://snakemake.readthedocs.io/en/stable/) is available [here](rfmix/Snakefile).
 ```
 ## ALL genotyped individuals from both projects
 ## MAF filtered (0.05 in each project before merging)